asimsubedi/asimsubedi.github.io/readme.md

-# Informative git repo about the owner
+# Informative git repo about the Owner
 This is just a simple plain repo exposing some information about the owner of this repo.
 Nothing much official.
-Take it easy.
+Take it easy!!